sdgsolutionspace/website/_posts/2017-12-21-School-plan.markdown

 <br>• What kinds of insects are present in the earth?
 <br>• What kinds of plants are present and why?
 <br>• What would happen if ...?
-<br>The hypotheses direct the rest of the search.
+<br><br>The hypotheses direct the rest of the search.
 Depending on their interests, students will be able to pursue the study according to three branches / areas of interest: Germination (life cycle), Ecosystem (animals, insects and plants) and Soil structure (composition).
 Students write their assumptions about the application.
 <br>
 <br><u>Session 3, 4, 5 and 6</u><br>